Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 After 2000 model years of simulation, you will be interested in checking for deep-ocean thermal equilibrium.
 To that purpose:

-1. Generate time series by copying file `UTIL/EvolBis.py`into your `history/ocean` model output directory and running it with `python EvolBis.py`.
+1. Generate time series by copying file `UTIL/EvolBis.py` into your `history/ocean` model output directory and running it with `python EvolBis.py`.
 It will take a while and output a file named `history.ocean.evol.an001a2000.nc`.

 2. Plot the time-evolution of temperature over the water column using the script `UTIL/checkevol.py` (which looks for the file that you previously created, `history.ocean.evol.an001a2000.nc`).

-You will get a figure like the one below, also displaying the deep-ocean temperature drift.
+You will get a figure like the one below, also calculating the deep-ocean temperature drift over the last 100 years.
 The latter should be very small.

 <img src="/assets/images/documentation/model/FOAM_checkevol.png"
      alt="Slarti Screenshot"